UPDATED: May 22, 2025

 My best medical advice: Avoid raw dairy in any form.
 If including dairy in your diet, eat only pasteurized, reduced-fat, fermented dairy products, such as cheese, kefir, and yogurt, and don't drink milk at all.

 Mammals produce milk for their own babies, not for grown-up humans.
 There is nothing “natural” about adults drinking milk, pasteurized or not, although the dairy industry would have you believing otherwise.
+There are a number of good reasons to avoid dairy products in general, including their high saturated fat content.
+I hedge my bets by sticking to plain, non-fat, organic Greek yogurt as my main dairy product.

 ― ― ―